S3RGI09/Nmon/README.md

 ```

 >[!caution]
->Use this script on your own networks or where you have explicit consent
+>Use this script on your own networks or where you have explicit consent.

+>[!important]
+>The script is not perfect, the information may be inaccurate, if a device is configured not to respond to Pings, it cannot be detected.

+>[!tip]
+>Complement this script with more tools like **Netdiscover**

 ### Contributing